iceablemedia/boldr-lite/readme.txt

 * Italian (it_IT) translation: Thanks to Manuel Valentino - brisma@gmail.com - http://www.brisma.it/

 Translating this theme into you own language is quick and easy, you will find a .POT file in the /languages folder to get you started.
 It contains about 80 strings only.
-If you don't have a .po file editor yet, you can download Poedit from http://www.poedit.net/download.php - Poedit is free and available for Windows, Mac OS and Linux.
+If you don't have a .po file editor yet, you can download Poedit from https://www.poedit.net/download.php - Poedit is free and available for Windows, Mac OS and Linux.

-If you have translated this theme into your own language and are willing to share your translation with the community, please feel free to do so on the forums at http://www.iceablethemes.com
+If you have translated this theme into your own language and are willing to share your translation with the community, please feel free to do so on the forums at https://www.iceablethemes.com
 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.2.5 =
+June 16th, 2016
+* Tested with WordPress 4.5.2
+* Updated external links to wordpress.org and iceablethemes.com to https
+* Removed php closing tags from end of files to prevent potential issues

 = 1.2.4 =
 January 13th, 2016